Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic

 Well-calibration is fundamentally a frequentist concept.
 Bayesians with subjective prior information might not be concerned with well-calibration under all parameter values under a composite null.
 However, in the absence of strong prior information, Bayesians often adopt reference priors to maximize learning from the data, or use weak, convenient priors for practicality.
-In such cases where the prior primarily facilitates analysis rather than encodes subjective beliefs, well-calibration remains important even for Bayesians, as it ensures the reliability of the $p$-value under any reasonable prior.
+In such cases where the prior may not encode strong subjective beliefs but primarily facilitates analysis, well-calibration could be important to Bayesians as it ensures reliability of the $p$-value for model criticism.
 This is the setting we focus on in this article.